sissythem/hate-speech-detection/ReadMe.md

     * word2vec: https://drive.google.com/open?id=1DKPRjQFIPWJIQLOTEUAg-qwTPK2dXujs
 * Also in the root folder of the project create a logs folder to save the program's logs.
 * In case you do not want to produce new instances, you can find the instances I have produced here: https://drive.google.com/open?id=1jOfkrer7K75H7zjJL6PoMH93pBflV6Yd

+##Configurations

+* twitter4j.properties: file needed in order to download tweets from the one of the two datasets used
+* log4j.properties: file to configure logger
+* config.properties:
+	* parallel: run folds in parallel
+	* numFolds: configuation used in cross validation to define the folds number
+	* pathToInstances: since we have created instances for the merged dataset and for each dataset separately, define from which folder the program will retrieve the instances, e.g. "./instances/singlelabel/".
+You need to define only this part of the path, since the remaining is the same in all instances folders.
+	* datasource: you can choose either to access data (texts, features and texts_features) from the database or from csv files
+	* instances: you can either choose "new" to generate new instances or "existing" to use already extracted instances, which will be accessed from arff file
+	* vectorFeatures: same here, you can write "new" to re-generate vector features or use "existing" to access them from the database or the csv.
+In both cases you should first select new in instances (above) field
+	* graphFeatures: use true/false in order to generate or not graphFeatures (true is meaningless if you have not chosen new instances)
+	* graphType: define if it is ngram or word graph (select true for graphFeatures first)
+	* Below vector features configurations are used only in case you have selected the "new" option in vectorFeatures field:
+		* preprocess: select true or false to define if you want to preprocess your texts
+		* stopwords: in case you have selected to preprocess the texts, define if you want to also remove stopwords
+		* bow: generate or not bow features
+		* word2vec: generate or not word2vec features
+		* aggregationType: define the aggregation type for word2vec features (this means that you have selected true in the above field)
+		* charngram: generate or not charngram features
+		* ngram: generate or not ngram features
+		* spelling: generate or not spelling features
+		* syntax: generate or not syntax features
+	* instancesToFile: in case you have selected to generate new instances, select true or false to define whether the instances will be exported to file or not
+	* Classifiers configuration: define which classifiers will run by selecting true/false in the fields NaiveBayes, LogisticRegression and KNN